mhwalsh/weekend-5/README.md

 ##### FRONT END
 1. src angular and client side js
-2. in one view get all animals showing
+2. in one view get all animals showing and style a bit
 3. add form - with drop down populated from db
 4. wire up form
 5. add angular routing